 Why is retained recruitment more effective?

-Depending on your timescales the recruiter will give your role top priority and an accelerated process if required.
+The recruiter will give your role top priority, much more of their time and their resourcers’ and an accelerated process if required by your timescales

 More responsive and better service

 You’ve paid a fee which means that you have the recruiter’s attention.

 Better candidates and better choice.
 The recruiter will know that you definitely want to hire otherwise you wouldn’t have retained them.
 They’ll also know that if they put time into finding good candidates they will definitely get the rest of their fee.
 The result is they devote time to unearthing “difficult to find” and less active candidates.
 In practice this will involve a wide variety of sources that simply wouldn’t be worth considering via the contingency route.